-SEKO Logistics has created a new Aerospace and Aviation industry vertical with global centers of excellence and core competencies to deliver value-added services and technology solutions for customers, and opportunities to drive cost out of their supply chains.
+SEKO Logistics has created a new Aerospace and Aviation logistics industry vertical with global centres of excellence and core competencies to deliver value-added services and technology solutions for customers, and opportunities to drive cost out of their supply chains.

 The new SEKO Aerospace and Aviation sector is headed by Bryan Lowrie, Managing Director, and headquartered in Dallas, TX., the world’s second largest aerospace market.